 The two industrial sectors are major users of CNC machining.
 This is because of its high precision and accuracy.
 CNC machining is also ideal because it can produce on-demand replacement and upgraded versions of any parts.

 CNC machining is a good process for making prototypes because it is autonomous.
 Once you have a CAD file, you can send it to a CNC machine, and fabrication will be done in a short time.
 These properties make it ideal for making prototypes.

 CNC machining has high precision and accuracy, which makes it ideal for making high-quality components.
-Its wide material supports also improves its use in parts fabrications.
+Its wide material support also improves its use in parts fabrications.

 Consequently, companies that use it to make prototypes also use it to create usable final parts.

 CNC machining is a gem in the direct manufacturing process and has been of immense help.
 However, it can also be used in the indirect manufacturing process to help in many processes, such as injection molding.

 The history of CNC machining is unique.
 It has developed more from the first CNC machine that required punch card to a software-based machine that requires little guidance.
 CNC machining is the top manufacturing process incorporated into many industries.

 Make Rapid Direct Your First Choice for CNC Machining

 CNC machining is an important part of major manufacturing processes.
 This is evident in its adoption by many industries and the companies that offer the service to people.
 When you choose us at Rapid Direct, you can get to enjoy many benefits including instant online quotation Design for Manufacturing analysis, strong engineering support, etc.

 The first CNC machine was invented by Parsons, a computer pioneer in conjunction with the Massachusetts Institute of Technology (MIT).
 The research was on the efficient production of helicopter blades and stiffer skins for aircraft.